The Digital Skills and Jobs Coalition tackles the digital skills gap by bringing together Member States, companies and organisations.

 Become active

-All organisations who take action to boost digital skills in Europe can become members of the Coalition by registering on the pledge viewer and pledging to take actions to tackle the digital skills gap.
+All organisations who take action to boost digital skills in Europe can become members of the Coalition by signing up on the Digital Skills and Jobs Platform.
 Actions can range from training unemployed people, hosting massive open online courses (MOOCs) for teachers, offering coding classes for children or cutting edge training for ICT specialists.

 The Coalition shares and promotes digital skills initiatives through the European Digital Skills Awards, which can be replicated and scaled up across Europe.